 The big advantage here: You’ll be cooking with less fat while making life easier.
 Basically, you can toss all the ingredients into the pot and leave them while you go about your day.
 “Look up one or two slow cooker or Instapot meals for this coming week,” says Stefanski.
 “Purchase all the ingredients you need and choose a day that you’ll prepare that recipe.
 Getting a few well-balanced meals in your rotation can help even out less-healthy meals or snacks.”

 Cliché but true: If you don’t see it, you’re less likely to eat it.
 “If you’re tempted by certain foods and eating when you’re not physically hungry, move that food out of sight,” says Stefanski.
 “If you’re wired to finish the entire family size bag of chips if it’s in your lap, help yourself out and sit down with a smaller portion rather than the whole bag or container.”

 5. Rise and ’Cise

-Early bird catches the worm—and also reaps greater metabolic gains from exercise, according to a recent study in the journal Cell Metabolism.
+The early bird catches the worm — and also reaps greater metabolic gains from exercise, according to a recent study in the journal Cell Metabolism.
 Researchers found that people who exercised first thing in the morning burned more fat and sugar than those who worked out at night.
-If you’re really not functional in the morning or you’re on kid patrol and a workout isn’t possible, make a point of choosing a time of day when you’ll break a sweat—and stick to it.
+If you’re really not functional in the morning or you’re on kid patrol and a workout isn’t possible, make a point of choosing a time of day when you’ll break a sweat — and stick to it.
 “Schedule your workout on your calendar as an appointment,” says Stefanski.
 “When we try to fit in exercise haphazardly, it often doesn’t make it on the schedule at all.”

 6. Join the 500 Club